Configuration¶

 off-system copy of your logs.

-Grant the daemon's database user INSERT only to prevent an adversary
+Grant the daemon's database user only CREATE (first run), INSERT,

 The remote schema mirrors the local SQLite layout